microsoft/qsharp/katas/content/qec_shor/index.md

 Dealing with the noise in quantum systems is more challenging than in classical systems, though, due to the limitations imposed by their nature:

 - **No cloning**: It's not possible to replicate the repetition code for quantum systems in a straightforward manner, by duplicating the quantum state several times, since the no-cloning theorem prohibits that.
-- **Observing the system damages information**: Even if the no-cloning theorem didn't prohibit producing several copies of a quantum state, it wouldn't be possible to compare the state of the copies afterwards without damaging their state.
+- **Observing the system damages information**: Even if the no-cloning theorem didn't prohibit producing several copies of a quantum state, it wouldn't be possible to compare the states of the copies afterwards without damaging their state.
 - **Errors are continuous**: Errors in quantum computing are much more complicated than bit flip errors in classical systems.

 The simplest model used to analyze quantum noise is *quantum depolarizing channel*.